School Trust Lands - Projects

 To benefit public education, the Department of Natural Resources (DNR), the Minnesota Office of School Trust Lands (OSTL), and the U.S. Forest Service—Superior National Forest (U.S. Forest Service) are working together to transfer surface ownership of approximately 80,000 acres of school trust lands located within the Boundary Waters Canoe Area Wilderness (BWCAW) from state to federal ownership.

-School trust lands were granted by the federal government to provide a constant source of funding for public education.
-The state’s constitutional mandate for managing school trust lands is to ensure their maximum long-term economic return while adhering to sound natural resource conservation and management principles.
-Mining and timber harvesting on school trust lands generate the primary financial contributions to the Permanent School Fund.
-However, the U.S. Forest Service’s wilderness laws and regulations in the BWCAW limit the state’s ability to manage school trust lands located within the BWCAW to maximize revenue for the Permanent School Fund.
+At statehood in 1858, the federal government granted Minnesota school trust lands to provide a constant source of funding for public education.
+The state’s statutory mandate for managing school trust lands is to ensure their maximum long-term economic return while adhering to sound natural resource conservation and management principles.
+Mining and timber harvesting on school trust lands generate the primary financial contributions to the PSF.
+However, the U.S. Forest Service’s wilderness laws and regulations in the BWCAW limit the state’s ability to manage school trust lands located within the BWCAW to generate revenue for the PSF.

 Overview

-The DNR had previously proposed to exchange school trust lands within the BWCAW for suitable lands outside of the wilderness.
+The DNR previously proposed to exchange school trust lands within the BWCAW for suitable lands outside of the wilderness.
 The DNR understands that the U.S. Forest Service received input opposing a land exchange and calling for the state to instead sell school trust lands within the BWCAW to the United States.
-Under the purchase-only proposal, the DNR initiated the process by removing the school trust land designation from approximately 80,000 acres of state lands within the BWCAW and then will sell those lands to the U.S. Forest Service.
+Under the purchase-only proposal, the DNR has initiated the process to remove the school trust land designation from approximately 80,000 acres of state lands within the BWCAW.
+Once the designation is removed, DNR will then sell those lands to the U.S. Forest Service.

-The U.S. Forest Service will use a federal appropriation from the Land and Water Conservation Fund (LWCF) to purchase the surface rights to approximately 80,000 acres of school trust lands in the BWCAW, which spans Cook, Lake, and St. Louis counties.
-Federal appropriation payments would ensure that the Permanent School Fund is fully compensated for the federal land acquisition.
+Congress authorized the U.S. Forest Service to use funds from the Land and Water Conservation Fund (LWCF) to purchase the surface rights to approximately 80,000 acres of school trust lands in the BWCAW.
+This transaction will allow the DNR to meet its fiduciary duty to the Permanent School Fund.

 Milestones